RFL Women's Super League: Awards

-Woman of Steel award

 The Woman of Steel is an annual award for the best player of the season in Super League.
 It was formed in 2018 to become a part of the Man of Steel Awards at the end of the men's Super League season.
+Awards are also given for the Young Player of the Year and the Coach of the Year.

 Sponsorship

 In August 2019, a sponsorship deal with bookmakers Betfred was announced to start immediately and run until the end of the 2021 season (concurrent with Betfred's sponsorship of Super League).
 In October 2021, it was announced that the sponsorship deal had been was extended for a further two years.
-A three-year extension to the sponsorship was announced in October 2023 as part deal that included men's, women's and wheelchair cup and league competitions.
+A three-year extension to the sponsorship was announced in October 2023 as part of a deal that included men's, women's and wheelchair cup and league competitions.